 5-Year Fixed Annuity vs. 5-Year CD

 Another factor to consider when deciding between a CD and fixed annuity is the length of time.
-If you are more interested in a short-term product, such as 12 months or less, a CD, treasury bill or high-yield savings account can be superior choices.
+If you are more interested in a short-term product for one year or less, a CD, Treasury bill or high-yield savings account may be a better fit for your timeline.

 How We Get Our Rates Data

-Annuity.org supplies fixed annuity rates through Cannex — an independent company that provides access to a database of updated annuity products.
+Annuity.org supplies fixed annuity rates through Cannex, an independent company providing access to a database of updated annuity products.

 We synchronize and update our rates information several times each week using the newest Cannex data to help ensure you have access to the most recent interest rates available.

 Annuity.org features rates for fixed annuities from one- to 10-year terms.
-In addition, we list the carrier that offers the rate and its respective AM Best financial strength rating.
+In addition, we list the carrier offering the best rate, along with its respective AM Best financial strength rating.